DanielleGonzalez/DanielleGonzalez.github.io/_pages/about.md

 [Curriculum Vitae](files/DanielleGonzalez_Feb2021_CV.pdf){:target="_blank"}

-Hi!
-I am **Dr. Danielle Gonzalez** (She/Her), a Software Engineer at Microsoft.
+Hello.
+My name is **Dr. Danielle Gonzalez** (She/Her).
+Currently, I am a Software Engineer at Microsoft.
 I have a PhD in Software Engineering from Rochester Institute of Technology and was a 2019 Microsoft PhD Fellow.

 ## Research Interests
 Using **mixed empirical software engineering research** methods, I aim to **produce supportive, actionable resources and insights for developers and teams driven by observation of real practices and investigations into the sociotechnical factors** that affect each lifecycle phase.